Apply for funding

 Applications will then be assessed by an expert panel, who will meet to consider applications in early February 2025.
 Interviews for applicants will be held on 26th and 27th February 2025, following which applicants will be notified of the outcome of their applications by late March / early April 2025.

-We are hosting a webinar on Wednesday 17th July (11am – 12.30pm) to introduce the call and offer prospective applicants the opportunity to ask questions.
-You can find out more and register your attendance on Eventbrite
+We held a webinar on Wednesday 17th July (11am – 12.30pm) to introduce the call and offer prospective applicants the opportunity to ask questions.

-We will continue to advertise the call through our X / Twitter and LinkedIn accounts and to our mailing list subscribers.
+We will continue to advertise the call through our LinkedIn account and to our mailing list subscribers.
 To subscribe to receive news and updates from us, please add your details to the ‘Join our community’ section of our “Contact us” page.

 Prospective applicants should read our general Funding FAQs and complete our eligibility quiz.
 Our Terms and Conditions for Research Grants will also apply.